ramapriyan912001/tp/docs/UserGuide.md

 * GROUP_NAME is a mandatory field.
 * A group with GROUP_NAME as its name must exist.
 * Output e.g. [`John pays Mark $20.50`, `Sara pays Dev $15`]
+* When you use this command, you will be brought to the payments page for the specified group if you are currently viewing a different page.

 Examples:
 * `calculatepayments gn/Bali`
 * `calculatepayments gn/London`<br>
   ![result for 'calculatepayments gn/London'](images/CalculatePaymentResult.png)

-**Note: When a `Person` is deleted from contacts or removed from the group, the functioning of this command does not change.
-The deleted person may still be part of the list of payments depending on the expenses they had previously.**
+**Note:** When a `contact` is deleted or removed from the group, the functioning of this command does not change.
+The deleted contact may still be part of the list of payments depending on the expenses they had previously.

 <p align="center">
     <a href="#tableofcontents">Click here to return to table of contents</a>